Chicken Banh Mi Meatballs

 - Make banh mi pizza: Top pizza crust with olive oil, garlic, mozzarella cheese, and halved banh mi meatballs.
 After the pizza is done baking, top with a salad of shaved carrots and zucchini, sliced radishes, cilantro, sesame seeds, and sriracha mayo.

 Meatballs are SO CONVENIENT to have on hand for a quick meal or snack.
-Want another good recipe?
-Check out this paleo zucchini meatball recipe.
+Here are some of my favorites:

 - 2 lbs. ground chicken